redtexts/texts/gorter_1918_world_revolution.md

 In all countries the revolutionary proletariat must rise against their own Governments, and demand and enforce immediate peace.
 Secondly, they must have an international understanding, and to have this they must establish a new International.

-If the representatives of the revolutionary workers in all countries could meet together, and call a general strike in the munition factories, and demand that the soldiers cease fighting [(5)][notes] against the external enemy -- then, indeed, the revolution would be an accomplished fact.
+If the representatives of the revolutionary workers in all countries could meet together, and call a general strike in the munition factories, and demand that the soldiers cease fighting^[This was done in 1917 by the Zimmerwaldians in Stockholm.] against the external enemy -- then, indeed, the revolution would be an accomplished fact.

 When we speak of the World Revolution, though we mean all countries in the world, we have England and Germany especially in mind, for there the material conditions are most ripe for Socialism.
 In other countries the revolution will break out and conquer; but it is certain if the revolution in England and Germany wins, the victory will be made easier for the rest of the world.

 And, thirdly, it should be said here that we do not prophecy the duration of the revolution or its character; for it is possible that the fight which Socialism will have to wage against Capitalism, Militarism, and Imperialism, may last for years.
 It is also possible that Socialism may win speedily.
 The power of the contending classes is great, and the incentive strong; but as to the duration of the fight we will say nothing, simply calling the whole struggle the revolution.
 As to the method of the revolution there is nothing positive to say.

 Karl Marx presumed it possible for the revolution to take place without force in England.
 Who does not heartily wish this could be so everywhere?
 Who would not hope that an end could be put to all strife and suffering without the spilling of a drop of blood?
-But in all countries, England included, the opposing classes are armed, and a forcible revolution seems inevitable everywhere [(6)][notes].
+But in all countries, England included, the opposing classes are armed, and a forcible revolution seems inevitable everywhere^[However, if the English proletariat wished, and rose like one man in revolt, it would at least be possible to establish the Revolution without a long or bitter struggle.].

 We speak, then, of the revolution in a general sense, including peaceable and forcible methods, of long or short duration, during or after the war.